 Self-confidence is key to sexual performance.
 Running helps deal with body image issues and leaves you appreciating your body and what it can do.
 It has been proven to increase body confidence and self-image.

-A 2008 study conducted at Florida Atlantic University found that men and women who exercised frequently were more likely to rate themselves higher in sexual desirability.14 It also found that physical activity like running made women’s bodies more sensitive to touch, while men reported better orgasms and improved sexual function.
+A 2008 study conducted at Florida Atlantic University found that men and women who exercised frequently were more likely to rate themselves higher in sexual desirability.15 It also found that physical activity like running made

 Running is, therefore, a good way to boost your sexual performance.
 But remember to maintain a balance in your regime.
 Do not go overboard as it might backfire and tire you out before you get a chance to prove your improved sexual prowess.